rage/programming-23/data/part-2/1-programming_terminology.md

 daily_wages * 2
 ```

 does double the value, but it doesn't store the new value anywhere.
-Let's fix it so it stores the new value in the variable `daily_wages`:
+Let's change it so it stores the new value in the variable `daily_wages`:

 ```python
 daily_wages *= 2
 ```

-Running the program now reveals that the printout at the end is now also correct:
+Running the program again reveals that the printout at the end is now also correct:

 <sample-output>